Gethe/wow-ui-source/README.markdown

 Technical
 ---------

 * Frame Rate: A maximum capacity of 200 frames per second has been added.
+To disable the frame rate limit, the following line should be added to the Config.wtf file: SET maxFPS "0".

 Bug Fixes
 ---------